personio/newrelic-alert-manager/README.md

 ### Example Usage
 Please check the [examples](https://github.com/fpetkovski/newrelic-alert-manager/tree/master/hack/examples) folder to find out how to deploy alert policies together with notification channels.

+### Debugging resources
+If you applied an alert policy but it was not created in Newrelic, you can check the status of the policy using kubectl describe alertpolicies <policy-name>.
+If there was an error while creating the policy, it will be shown in the `Status.reason` field.

 ### FAQ
 ##### Where can I find a more information on how each alerting condition parameter affects the alert policy?
 The alert condition parameters are best explained by the documentation for the Newrelic REST API